hamelsmu/python-notes/blog/content/post/py.md

 And run the profiler [perf2.py](https://github.com/dabeaz/concurrencylive/blob/master/perf2.py), we can make the following observations:

 1. The requests/sec are lower than the thread based version, because there is more overhead required to execute tasks in a pool.
-2. However, if you also run [perf1.py](https://github.com/dabeaz/concurrencylive/blob/master/perf1.py) it will not materially interfere with the first task, as this will not compete for resources on the same CPU.
+2. However, if you also run [perf1.py](https://github.com/dabeaz/concurrencylive/blob/master/perf1.py) it will not materially interfere with the first task (from `perf2.py`), as this will not compete for resources on the same CPU.

 This is a realistic example that allow you to gain more intuition about how threads and processes work.